meghanblyth/CV/README.md

 **Anthony Nolan** (2022 to present)
 _Software Developer_

-- Working in an AGILE environment on a new project
+- Working in an AGILE environment on a new project due to be launched in 2023
-- Developing with React, Javascript, Typescript, C#, HTML, CSS, storybook, Figma and Azure.
+- Developing with React, Javascript, Typescript, C#, HTML, CSS, storybook, Figma and Azure
 - Staff Forum representative on behalf of technology deparment

 **Plan Be Movement Studio Ltd** (September 2016 to present)